When you ask people what they really want in life, most of the time happiness is in their top three list.

 So if we all want it, why is it so hard to get?

-You can’t buy it (or actually, you CAN according to point 6 below).
+You can’t buy it (or actually, you CAN according to talk number 6 below).
 It is not a point you reach in life.
 Often enough we don’t even know how to define it.

-Happiness is a state, a state of mind, a way of living, being.
+Happiness is a state of mind, a way of living, being.
 Happiness is a choice.